DreamCodes4Life/OpenUSDFundamentals/README.md

 - **Model Kinds** (Refer to 2.1)

-## 3.1- Generating New Schema Classes
+## 3.1- Schema Classes

 Configure Environment: [Watch the tutorial on YouTube](https://youtu.be/ulZMQLSNgyQ)

 A schema class is simply a container of a UsdPrim that provides a layer of specific, named API atop the underlying scene graph.
-USD provides a code generator script called ‘usdGenSchema’ for creating new schema classes

 Two types: